PoisotLab/NCBITaxonomy.jl/README.md

 taxonomy -- the README for what the files contain can be found [here][readme].
 Note that the files *and* their expected MD5 checksum are downloaded when the package is built, and the data are *not* extracted unless the checksum matches.
+The package will also check that the checksum on the server is different from the version on disk, to avoid downloading data for nothing.

 [readme]: https://ftp.ncbi.nih.gov/pub/taxonomy/new_taxdump/taxdump_readme.txt

+Internally, the data are saved as arrow tables, which are loaded by `NCBITaxonomy` as `DataFrames`.
+These data frames are *not* exported, but they are used by the various function of the package.